Opinion: In East Jerusalem’s Sheikh Jarrah we see the essence of the Palestinian struggle

 In Jerusalem in particular, expressions of solidarity have been hit hard by Israeli forces, in parallel to other repressive measures taken around Damascus Gate during Ramadan.

-As if that wasn’t enough, last Friday, more than 200 Palestinian worshippers inside Al-Aqsa Mosque compound were injured.
-On Monday, some 300 Palestinians were injured in the compound and Old City.
+As if that wasn’t enough, last Friday, more than 200 Palestinian worshippers inside al-Aqsa mosque compound were injured.
+On Monday, some 300 Palestinians were injured in the compound and the Old City.

-The situation in Jerusalem is far from calm on other days – intimidation, harassment, home demolitions, discrimination and segregation is the norm for Jerusalemites families.
+The situation in Jerusalem is far from calm on other days.
+Intimidation, harassment, home demolitions, discrimination and segregation are the norm for Jerusalemite families.
 Our daily existence is a fight.

-As Mohammad el-Kurd, a writer from Jerusalem and one of the residents of a house threatened with expulsion wrote how “if they steal Sheikh Jarrah”, our existence in the city and its Arab identity will remain no more.
+As Mohammad el-Kurd, a writer from Jerusalem and one of the residents threatened with expulsion, wrote: “If they steal Sheikh Jarrah”, our existence in the city and its Arab identity will remain no more.

 We urge people to stand with Sheikh Jarrah.
 Your solidarity matters.
 Your activism matters.
 Our joint struggle for justice, freedom and dignity is a universal struggle and we need to keep fighting, resisting, writing, sharing, petitioning, and amplifying the voices of Palestinians.

 Our message is clear: we are not going anywhere.
-We want to remain, to continue to build memories there, to have our children grow and know their home and city like we did.
+We want to remain, to continue to build memories, to have our children grow and know their home and city like we did.
 This is our city.
 These are our homes.
 We refuse to be erased.

 Join our new commenting forum